 (iii) to ascertain whether there are any questions that students might want to explore more fully after they return in the fall.

 (3) Post-Internship Culminating Project (Optional): Following their internship experience, fellows have the option to enroll in a two-credit (graded) seminar Advanced Topics in International and Comparative Law and Legal Practice, where each student will produce a culminating project, such as a Note, fact-finding report, public presentation, or legislative proposal related to their summer internship.
 As part of the seminar, students will be encouraged to incorporate a comparative framework into their project, fitting into one of the two tracks of: Global to Local, or Private to Public.

 - Global to Local Track: Students engage an issue with global dimensions from different vantages—through a comparative frame that puts the global in conversation with the local in an applied manner.
 What are the global/local manifestations, dimensions and tensions of a particular issue or area of law; what is the interplay between the global and local?

 - Private to Public Track: Students examine what are the public dimensions of a particular issue or practice area of private international law.
 What overlap, conflicts and/or synergies exist between private and public international law and legal practice?

 This seminar may be used to satisfy the Law School’s legal writing requirement.

 Only second year JD day students and second and third year night students are eligible to apply to the ICLLP fellowship program.

 Fellowship Applications are due by Nov.
 14, 2014.
-The 2014-15 Application will be available soon.
-(Last year's Fellowship Application (2013-14) includes a description of the fellowship program, potential internship placements, and application requirements and procedures and is downloadable here Application (pdf)).
+The 2014-2015 Application is downloadable here Application (pdf).
+The Fellowship Application includes a description of the fellowship program, potential internship placements, and application requirements and procedures.
+Students must review the application carefully.

-See Fellowship Application for further information.
-Students may also apply for Financial Aid to support their summer activities beginning January 1, 2014.
+Students may also apply for Financial Aid to support their summer activities beginning January 1, 2015.